Omolabake94/CyberSecurity_Bootcamp/WEEKLY_HOMEWORK/HW_18 SIEMs/README.md

 ## Step 3: Drawing the (base)line
 1. Upload administrator login logs; Administrator_logs.csv
 - ![alt_text](HW18/image10.png)
-2. the brute force attack occur Feb 21, 2020 between the hours of 8:00am and 2:00pm
+2. The brute force attack occur Feb 21, 2020 between the hours of 8:00am and 2:00pm
+- Query - `source="Administrator_logs.csv" name="An account failed to log on"`
 - ![alt_text](HW18/image11.png)
 3. Determined baseline is approximately 20 logins in an hour and the threshold is a count greater than 30
 4. Alert that monitors potential Brute force every hour